frederic-perez/AmE-dictionary/data/dictionary.md

 __tolerate__ _v_
 __toll<sup>1</sup>__ _n_
 __toll<sup>2</sup>__ _v_ :three: (tolls, tolling) If you toll a bell, or if it tolls, it makes a loud slow repeated sound. _Church bells tolling._ _The bell tolls for Ukraine._
+__Tom and Jerry__ _n_ A hot drink consisting of rum or another liquor, a beaten egg, milk or water, sugar, and spices.
 __Tom Thumb__ _n_ __1__ A diminutive hero of folk tales. __2__ An extremely small person; dwarf.
 __tom__ _n_ __1a__ The male of various animals, esp the cat. __b__ (as modifier): _a tom turkey._ __c__ (in combination): a _tomcat._
 __tomb__ _n_ :mute:[tom~~b~~]